CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-14.md

 #### Dragons
 Dragon automatic-attacks are not considered manifestations of any unique Dragon.

-If a manifestation of a unique Dragon is defeated, then the automatic- attack at the associated site is removed, and that site therefore loses its hoard status.
+If a manifestation of a unique Dragon is defeated, then the automatic-attack at the associated site is removed, and that site therefore loses its hoard status.

 If you defeat the attack from a Dragon manifestation, you get kill marshalling points from